Cowgirl in the Sand: Other appearances

 Subsequent to its initial appearance on Everybody Knows This is Nowhere, "Cowgirl in the Sand" has been included on several Neil Young compilation albums, including Decade, Greatest Hits and The Archives Vol. 1 1963–1972.
 Live versions have been included on The Archives Vol. 1 1963–1972, Live at Massey Hall 1971, Live at the Fillmore East and Road Rock Vol. 1.

 The Byrds covered "Cowgirl in the Sand" on their 1973 album Byrds.
-The song has also been covered by The Magic Numbers, City and Colour and Josie Cotton, among others.
+The song has also been covered by Elvis Costello,The Magic Numbers, City and Colour and Josie Cotton, among others.
 Cash Box said of the Byrds' version that the "spellbinding lyrics...are some of the prettiest ever."